 Rare recipient of three Michelin stars, this elegant restaurant, courtesy of the World’s Best Female Chef 2018, Clare Smyth, spotlights modern tasting menus.
 Utilising sustainable British ingredients, the French-influenced cuisine clearly integrates Smyth’s passion for nature.
 Refined and beautifully presented, a meal here is a journey facilitated by exceptionally (but not overbearing) attentive service set against a streamlined dining room.

 Blurring the lines between destination and neighbourhood restaurant, Jackson Boxer’s Orasay has reinvented itself a few times whilst staying within the ethos of being a friendly seafood restaurant.
 Open for both lunch and dinner – and, taking a cue from popular New York establishments, an oyster happy hour preludes the evening – the sophisticated-sounding menu is rife with familiar elements.
-Our pick is the Fried Haddock sandwich, served at lunch; a fancy fish filet sandwich so perfectly done, we guarantee you’ll think about it long post-visit.
+Our pick is the fried haddock sandwich, served at lunch; a fancy fish filet perfectly done, we guarantee you’ll think about it long post-visit.

 Having received a glamorous facelift during lockdown, The Ledbury is back with its signature tasting menus.
 Nature-inspired artful presentations define each course, each of which features seasonality at the forefront.
 Known for innovation, each dish has a bit of an unexpected twist.
 More relaxed than many other fine dining restaurants – there is no dress code – the convivial atmosphere makes for an enjoyable, yet still elevated, dinner with friends or family.